golden-layout/golden-layout/docs/structure/index.md

 2. A list of `BrowserPopout`s.
 These are the open popouts which appear above the main layout.

 ## Main Layout
 The main layout is a tree of `ContentItem`s.
-The root of the tree is either a `ComponentItem` or a `RowOrColumn` content item.
+The root of the tree is either a `ComponentItem`, `Stack` or a `RowOrColumn` content item.

 If the root is a `ComponentItem`, then the layout will only have one component/element which the user cannot manipulate with Golden Layout in any way.
 To the user, it will appear as if Golden Layout was not present - just the component/element.